The-Strategy-Unit/nhp_tagged_runs/README.md

 During this process, you'll be prompted to authorise with Azure through the browser.
 See [the Data Science website](https://the-strategy-unit.github.io/data_science/presentations/2024-05-16_store-data-safely/#/authenticating-to-azure-data-storage) for detail on authorisation.

+## Deploy

+If you make changes to the code in this repo, you can redeploy the report to Posit Connect using the `deploy.R` script.